Camp Lejeune Settlement

 Has anyone gotten money for the Camp Lejeune lawsuit?

 Yes.
-As of April 2024, the Navy and Justice Department have provided Camp Lejeune compensation to ten Camp Lejeune families for a total of $5,950,000.
+As of July 2024, the Navy and Justice Department have provided Camp Lejeune compensation to Camp Lejeune families for a total of $14.7 million.

 However, there have been no Camp Lejeune water contamination lawsuit settlements.
-Trials are set to begin in spring 2024, which could mean settlements are on the horizon.
+Trials are set to begin as soon as possible, which could mean lawsuit settlements are on the horizon.

 Are Camp Lejeune settlements taxable?